 For any reason, if you desire to delete emails based on certain subject from multiple mailboxes, then this command is for you.Get-Mailbox -ResultSize Unlimited | Search-Mailbox -SearchQuery ‘Subject:”email subject”‘ -TargetMailbox “administrator” -TargetFolder “DeleteEmails” -LogOnly -DeleteContent

-So, these were the commands which can serve you for search and deletion of the emails in the Exchange mailboxes but good practice and prior knowledge is always the requirement in this manual method.
+So, these were the commands which can serve you for search and deletion of the emails in the Exchange mailboxes but good practice and prior technical knowledge is always the requirement in this manual method as minor errors could result in complete failure and data loss situations.

 Access Deleted, Inaccessible Exchange Server Emails